-A legal term used in the Legislation Bill, which is before the House at the time of writing.
-Section 5 of the Bill defines secondary legislation as 'an instrument (whatever it is called) that-(a) is made under an Act if the Act (or any other legislation) states that the instrument is secondary legislation; or (b) is made under the Royal prerogative and has legislative effect'.
+A legal term used in the Legislation Act 2019, which is before the House at the time of writing.
+Section 5 of the Act defines secondary legislation as 'an instrument (whatever it is called) that-(a) is made under an Act if the Act (or any other legislation) states that the instrument is secondary legislation; or (b) is made under the Royal prerogative and has legislative effect'.
+XRB standards are considered secondary legislation.

 In the UK secondary legislation is defined as the following: